- Education and Training: extension, networking, workshop

 - Sustainable Communities: employment opportunities

-Short-term outcomes include measurable numbers of:
+Short-term outcomes will include measurable numbers of:

 1) Future producers participating in the project’s apprenticeship program;

-2) Past apprentices in the early stages of establishing their own farm operations to produce for the Kansas City market;
+2) Past apprentices now in the early stages of establishing their own farm operations to produce for the Kansas City market;

-Intermediate outcomes include measurable numbers of producers satisfying demand for locally grown farm products in the KC metro area.
+Intermediate outcomes will include measurable numbers of producers satisfying demand for locally grown farm products in the KC metro area.
 This will be reflected in increasing volumes of products reaching consumers through various marketing channels.
 Intermediate outcomes will also include a diversified and stable base of funders and income sources for the Training Program.
 Beneficiaries will primarily include growers (who will have profitable farms), businesses (restaurants and markets) involved in meeting consumer demand for local farm products, and area consumers who will have increased availability of high quality, local farm products.